Bell UH-1 Iroquois: U.S. Army

 During the course of the conflict, the UH-1 went through several upgrades.
 The UH-1A, B, and C models (short fuselage, Bell 204) and the UH-1D and H models (stretched-fuselage, Bell 205) each had improved performance and load-carrying capabilities.
 The UH-1B and C performed the gunship, and some of the transport, duties in the early years of the Vietnam War.
+The first batch of 77 UH-1Ds arrived in South Vietnam in April 1965.
 UH-1B/C gunships were replaced by the new AH-1 Cobra attack helicopter from 1967 to late 1968.
-The increasing intensity and sophistication of NVA anti-aircraft defenses made continued use of UH-1 gunships impractical, and after Vietnam the Cobra was adopted as the Army's main attack helicopter.
+The increasing intensity and sophistication of North Vietnamese anti-aircraft defenses made continued use of UH-1 gunships impractical, and after Vietnam the Cobra was adopted as the Army's main attack helicopter.
 Devotees of the UH-1 in the gunship role cite its ability to act as an impromptu Dustoff if the need arose, as well as the superior observational capabilities of the larger Huey cockpit, which allowed return fire from door gunners to the rear and sides of the aircraft.
-In air cavalry troops (i.e., companies) UH-1s were combined with infantry scouts, OH-6 and OH-58 aero-scout helicopters, and AH-1 attack helicopters to form several color-coded teams (viz., blue, white, red, purple, and pink) to perform various reconnaissance, security, and "economy of force" missions in fulfilling the traditional cavalry battlefield role.
+In air cavalry troops (i.e., companies) UH-1s were combined with infantry scouts, OH-6 and OH-58 aero-scout helicopters, and AH-1 attack helicopters to form several color-coded teams (viz., blue, white, red, purple, and pink) to perform various reconnaissance, security, and economy of force missions in fulfilling the traditional cavalry battlefield role.

 The Army tested a great variety of experimental weapons on the UH-1; nearly anything that could be carried.
 The Army desired weapons with large calibers and high rates of fire, which led to the testing of a 20 mm cannon on a large mount bolted to the cabin floor.
 The size of the weapon allowed very little room for movement.
 The Army further tested a full-size Vulcan cannon firing out the door of a UH-1.
 It was capable of firing 2400 rounds per minute, or about 40 rounds per second.
-Despite this being a significant reduction from the nearly 100 rounds per second fired by a standard Vulcan cannon, the installation proved "too kinetic" for the UH-1.
+Despite this being a significant reduction from the nearly 100 rounds per second fired by a standard Vulcan cannon, the installation proved too kinetic for the UH-1.
 Podded versions of the M24 20 mm cannon were tested in combat over Vietnam.
 There was a wide variety of 7.62 mm automatic weapons tested, including different installations of the M60 machine gun.
 AS-10 and SS-11 missiles were tested in several different configurations.
 High-capacity rocket launchers were also tested, such as the XM3 launcher, which had 24 launching tubes.
 Press photos were taken with the XM5 and XM3 installed on the same aircraft, but this arrangement could not be used because it was more than the gross take-off weight of the aircraft.